guardian/jr-api-gateway-workshop/TutorialWeek2.md

 import java.nio.charset.StandardCharsets.UTF_8
 ```

 Push, build and deploy, and your API should work!
+You can use Postman to test sending a POST request from a REST client to your API (see http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-use-postman-to-call-api.html)